asyncapi/server-api/README.md

 This project is deployed to [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/) using [Terraform](https://www.terraform.io/) and [GitHub Actions](https://www.github.com/digitalocean/app_action/).
 To deploy it to your own account, follow these steps:

 1. Fork this repository.
 2. Create a [DigitalOcean Personal Access Token](https://cloud.digitalocean.com/account/api/tokens) with `read` and `write` permissions.
-For for information, see [DigitalOcean's documentation](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
+For more information, see [DigitalOcean's documentation](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
-3. Run `terraform init` to initialize the Terraform project as can be seen [here](./deployments/apps/main.tf)
+3. Run `terraform init` to initialize the Terraform project as can be seen [here](./deployments/apps/main.tf).
+This should be run being located at ./deployments/apps directory preferably.
 4. Run `terraform apply` to create the necessary infrastructure.

 > [!NOTE]